Jyouhou/SceneTextPapers/README.md

 Tracking the latest progress in Scene Text Detection and Recognition: must-read papers well organized

 ## Information about this repository
-This repo serves as a complement to our working paper:
+This repo serves as a complement to our IJCV paper:

-- __Scene Text Detection and Recognition: The Deep Learning Era__. _Shangbang Long, Xin He, Cong Yao_.
-[Draft Version](https://arxiv.org/pdf/1811.04256.pdf)
+- __Scene Text Detection and Recognition: The Deep Learning Era__. _Shangbang Long, Xin He, Cong Yao_. [arxiv preprint](https://arxiv.org/abs/1811.04256)

 ## Citing this work